saltyorg/docs/docs/apps/plex.md

             ![](../images/plex-media-server/plex-11-schedule.jpeg)

+    === "Remote Access"

+        1. Click the Settings icon (top right) &rightarrow; "Server" (top) &rightarrow; "Remote Access" (left).

+        2. Click the grey button labelled "Disable Remote Access"

+            - You will see a scary warning.
+You are sure, so click the red "Disable" button.

 ## Add Media Libraries

 In this section, we will add two libraries: one for Movies and one for TV.